matplotlib/matplotlib/doc/mpl_toolkits/axes_grid1/overview.rst

-The examples below show what you can do with AxesGrid.
+The examples below show what you can do with ImageGrid.

 .. plot:: mpl_toolkits/axes_grid1/examples/demo_axes_grid.py